Code-Institute-Submissions/Lomasney-Motors/README.md

 ## **Features**
 ---
-The website was built as a one page scrolling website that includes 5 different sections of one page each
+The website was built as a one page scrolling website that includes 5 different sections.
- - General (navbar, logo, footer, social links, directions link, opening hours)
- - Home Page ( hero image, request a quote call to action)
- - About Section (paragraph about company, images, location)
- - Services Section (Images, services provided)
- - Testimonials Section (reviews from customers, star rating, leave a review button)
- - Contact Us Section(contact form, opening hours, map)

-### **_Existing Features_**

-#### **_Navbar & footer_**
+### **Navbar & footer**
- The Navbar and footer are both in a fixed position to make it easy for users to access the navigation elements of the website and always have constant accessibility to social, direction and phone links.
-The navbar consists of logo text to the left and navigation links to the right, the navbar is responsive and it's menu collapses into a hamburger menu for both tablet and mobile devices.
+ The **navigation bar** is in a fixed position to make it easy for users to access the navigation elements of the website and allow them to move from section to section as they wish.
+The navbar consists of **logo text** to the left which **acts as a link to the homepage** and is always visible on screen.
+The **navigation links** are lcoated to the far right, and provide scroll links to each section.
+The navbar is responsive and the navigation menu collapses into a **hamburger menu** for both tablet and mobile devices.
- The footer consists of opening hours and copyright information to the left and links to social media, telephone and direction information on the right.changed the footer and header to "not fixed" to cut down on vertical space usage.
+ The **footer** includes **opening hours** details and **copyright information** to the left and links to **social media**, **telephone** and **direction** information on the right.
+I initially had both the navbar and footer fixed however  I changed this design to the footer to cut down on vertical space usage as it was obstructing content.

-#### **_Home Page_**
+### **Home Page**
- The Hompage was designed to be a visual display with minimal text, it includes a hero image, a brief description highlighting the main services the company provide which is jumbotron displayed over the hero image and a call to action button which provides a link to the contact form once clicked.
+ The Hompage was designed to be a visual display with minimal text, it includes a **hero image**, a brief description highlighting the main services the company provide which is jumbotron displayed over the hero image and a **call to action button** which provides a link to the contact form once clicked.
 The idea of the homepage is to visually entice the user while not bombarding them with an overload of text to consume.

-#### **_About Page_**
+### **About Page**
-The About page is set up as a two column grid display with the left side displaying three small paragraphs of text detailing a brief history and background of the business and a full width image of the owner and company signage to the right.
-I decided to use this image as it represents what the company is about, a family run local garage.
+The About page is set up as a two column grid display with the left side displaying three small paragraphs of text detailing a brief history and background of the business and a full width **image** of the owner and company signage to the right.
+I decided to use this image as it represents what the company is about, a family run local garage and enhances the personal feel of the business.

-#### **_Services Page_**
+### **Services Page**
-The services page is a 3 column display of images with a text overlay decribing the services the company offer.
+The services page is a 3 column display of **images** with a text underneath stating the services the company offer.
 There is an image to represent each service with a total of 9 services and correpsonding images displayed.
 In mobile view this has been reduced to one column with each service displayed as a block element, with one after the other.

-#### **_Testimonials Page_**
+### **Testimonials Page**
 The testimonials page was designed using a Bootstrap carousel slider which runs automatically showcasing customer reviews.
-In larger screen sizes a call to action button with the caption 'Leave a Review' has been added which when clicked opens a modal dialog box for users to write a review and submit it.
+In larger screen sizes a **call to action** button with the caption 'Leave a Review' has been added which when clicked opens a **modal dialog box** for users to write a review, give it a star rating and submit it.

-#### **_Contact Us Page_**
+### **Contact Us Page**
-The contact us section is a two column page that includes a contact form on the left hand column and to the right I have included the business address, opening hours and a basic map image showing the location of Lomasney Motors.
+The contact us section is a two column page that includes a **contact form** on the left hand column and to the right I have included the business address, opening hours and a basic **map** image showing the location of Lomasney Motors.

+### **_Existing Features_**

+ **_General_**
+ - The navigation bar is displayed as fixed and is in view at all times on all devices for ease of access for users it contains the company logo text as a link to the hompage and navigation links to the other sections to the right.
+ The footer includes opening hours displayed to the left hand side and copyright information underneath this.
+Located to the left hand side are 3 icons with links to the company Facebook page, a telephone call link and a link to google map directions.

+ **_Home Page_**
+ - The homepage includes a hero image with an opaque overlay.
+It also contains a jumbotron with a brief few services highlighted and a call to action button that states 'Request a Quote' which directs the user to the contact section once clicked.

+ **_About Section_**
+ - The about section is designed as a two column container with section header and three small parapgraphs of text about the company to the left and on the right column there is an full width image of the company owner Dermot Lomasney.

+ **_Services Section_**
+ - The services section is a three column grid with 3 images aligned side by side and text with a semi-transparent background that states each services below each image.

+ **_Testimonials section_**
+ - This section is a featured as a automatic carousel slider displaying customer reviews including star ratings.
+Directly underneath the carousel slider there is a call to action button 'Leave a Review' highlighted in yellow, which once clicked opens a modal dialog box where users can leave a review on the website if they wish to do so.

+ **_Contact Us Section_**
+ - This section has a contact form feature to the left where users can get in touch with the company via email.
+It includes fields for name, email, phone no., car make, car model a message text area and a centered send button.
+To the right of the form there is some company information which features the business address, telephone no., and opening hours.
+ Underneath the company information there is a simple basic map of the company location.

 ### **_Features Left to Implement_**
 - COVID 19 Information - how the company have adapted to the new Health & Safety Standards